-Did you know that over $500 Billion is lost every year because of employee disengagement?
+Did you know that over $500 Billion is lost every year because of employee disengagement and poor employee relations?
 The way managers and HR professionals interact with employees have a tremendous impact on the success of a business.

-Even small changes in the way employee relations are conducted can contribute significantly to dynamic workplace culture.
+Even small changes in the way employee relations best practices are conducted can contribute significantly to dynamic workplace culture.
 Doing so helps strengthen a positive environment at work, reduces conflicts, and enhances productivity at work.
-In this article, we’ll talk about some actionable advice and a few starter ways to improve employee relations at your company.
+In this article, we’ll talk about some actionable advice and a few starter ways to improve employee relations in the workplace.

 1. Give constructive feedback

 Employee evaluation is not just a measure to determine incentives.
 It should focus on how they can contribute more to their work to get robust results for the corporation, and that starts with getting authentic feedback for their performance.

 Give employee feedback regularly to tell them how reliable they are at their work, not merely when the performance audits are on edge, but routinely to help them implement the feedback and improve on the go.

 - Be precise and straightforward about the “what” and “why” of your feedback.

 - Avoid emails or phone calls, and use videos or in-person discussions for giving feedback.

 - Have a sincere and candid tone.

 - Be fully aware of the situation before giving feedback.